veertuinc/anklet/plugins/handlers/github/README.md

 Check that:

   1. You don't have too many queued jobs piled up.
 If your target template needs 12 CPU cores, but almost all of your hosts only have 8 cores, the few hosts with 12 may take a while to get the job off the queue and out of the way.
 Remember, the plugin on completion of a job will reset the queue target index so it starts from the beginning of the queue.
 It will need to crawl through all of the jobs it can't run each time.
   2. The jobs you're running are just long running jobs.
 You may need more hosts to handle the demand.

+2. Debug logging can be enabled with `LOG_LEVEL=dev` in the environment.
+All output of debug logging will be in JSON.

 ## Development